MicrosoftDocs/windows-itpro-docs/windows/manage/basic-level-windows-telemetry-events-and-fields.md

 ### Microsoft.OSG.DU.DeliveryOptClient.DownloadCompleted

 This event describes when a download has completed with Delivery Optimization.
 It's used to understand and address problems regarding downloads.

 The following fields are available:

 - **sessionID**  The ID of the download session.
 - **scenarioID**  The ID of the scenario.
-- **bytesFromIntPeers**  The number of bytes received from peers not in the same LAN or in the same group.
+- **bytesFromIntPeers**  The number of bytes received from peers not in the same LAN or in the same domain group.
 - **updateID**  The ID of the update being downloaded.
 - **fileSize**  The size of the file being downloaded.
 - **bytesFromCDN**  The number of bytes received from a CDN source.